Jacaranda mimosifolia: Cultivation

-Jacaranda trees have been introduced to South Africa by Baron von Ludwig during the start of the botanical garden in Cape Town around 1829.
+Jacaranda trees were introduced to South Africa by Baron von Ludwig during the start of the botanical garden in Cape Town around 1829.
 Pretoria, the administrative capital of South Africa, is popularly known as Jacaranda City because of the large number of trees; It is estimated that Pretoria and surroundings are home to more than 65,000 of them.
 Jacaranda trees turn the city blue and purple when they flower in spring.
 The jacaranda trees, far from their native South Central South America (southern Brazil, Paraguay, northern Argentina, and southern Bolivia), bloom every October.
 Water scarcity has South Africa trying to eradicate foreign species of plants and trees, including the jacaranda.
 Acknowledging the tree's popularity with locals, the government announced in the early 2000s that it would not remove the trees, but banned the planting of new ones.
 By 2016, this decision was reversed, and jacarandas were again allowed to be planted in urban environments in some provinces.